• You are here:

 (b) the nutrients or other substances it (i) contains, (ii) contains in reduced or increased proportions, or (iii) does not contain.

-Q. What nutrition claims will be permitted under this new Regulation?
+What nutrition claims are permitted under this Regulation?

-Only those nutrition claims listed in the Annex to the Regulation and which comply with the conditions set out in the Regulation will be permitted.
+Only those nutrition claims listed in the Annex to the Regulation and which comply with the conditions set out in the Regulation are permitted.
 The most up to date list of nutrition claims is available on the Community register

 Yes.
 A nutrition claim can still be used where a single nutrient exceeds the nutrient profile.
 However, a statement in relation to this nutrient must appear on the label in close proximity to, on the same side and with the same prominence, as the claim.
 This statement must read as follows: ‘High […(*)] content’.
 (Note: Since nutrient profiles have not yet been established nutrition claims can be used as long as the conditions for use of the claim are met.)